eric-von-knorring/kvist/README.md

-    (push ["one" "two" "three"] "four") # Returns a new array with the second paramter added to the end (parse_int "123") # Parses string an returns an integer (os_execute "ls" "-l" "-a") # Runs a system command and passes through stdin, stdout and stderr (exit 0) # Exits the process with a given status code
+    (push ["one" "two" "three"] "four") # Returns a new array with the second paramter added to the end (parse_int "123") # Parses string an returns an integer (os_execute "ls" "-l" "-a") # Runs a system command and passes through stdin, stdout and stderr (env "HOME") # Gets the value of an environment variable with the given name (exit 0) # Exits the process with a given status code
 ```